This post may contain affiliate links. Please read our disclosure policy.

 - White Onion: This will be finely diced and added just before cooking time starts.

 - Barbecue Sauce: Just a cup will do, but you can always add more.
-We LOVE Sweet Baby Rays barbecue sauce or we use this homemade barbecue sauce recipe.
+We LOVE Sweet Baby Rays barbecue sauce.

 Step One – In a small bowl add the brown sugar, garlic powder, onion powder, chili powder, salt and pepper to make a spice rub.